Land for Wildlife program guidelines

 What are landholders expected to contribute to the partnership of the Land for Wildlife program?

-It is expected landholders match the programs funding 1:1.
-Contributions can be made as monetary contributions and/or in-kind contributions i.e. use of own labour, equipment, resources, or materials.
-In-kind contributions are costed at $43.30/hr e.g. $736.10 equated to 17 hours of labour.
+To be eligible for assistance, landholders will need to contribute to the project.
+Contributions can be monetary i.e. pay for materials, contractors and/or in-kind contributions i.e. use of own labour, equipment, resources, or materials.
+In-kind contributions are costed at $43.30/hr e.g. $750 equates to 17.5 hours of labour.

 What are the project monitoring and maintenance requirements?